The Average Cost of Home Improvement Projects

 To get a quick idea of how much your investment can make as a rental, use this net present value calculator.

-It would help if you kept many factors in mind to determine a property’s profitability.
-Location is a big one, but so is the house’s condition.
-If you plan to sell it quickly, you must also be sure that its market value after repairs is high enough to offset the costs of all rehab projects.
+Remodeling costs greatly influence whether a real estate venture is going to be worth your time.
+If you plan to sell a home quickly, you must also be sure that its return on investment is high enough to offset the costs of all rehab projects.
 Every job is different.
 Here are some factors that influence how much you’ll pay:

 - The difficulty of the job.